rerobots/docs/prelim.md

-In the case of `INIT_FAIL`, you can [contact a rerobots employee](https://rerobots.net/contact) for assistance, or you can try to terminate and start a new instance again.
+In the case of `INIT_FAIL`, you can [contact a rerobots employee](https://rerobots.net/contact) for assistance, or you can try to start a new instance again.
 Internal rerobots logging will automatically save this event for further investigation later.

 ## Kinds of Connection